-Can I Have a Garden Office With a Toilet and Kitchen?
+Can I Have a Garden Office or Garden Room With a Toilet and Kitchen?

 Electricity to your garden office is something that is completed with every build.
 All buildings require this in order to be functional and is usually connected via the mains from the house.
 Cables are run via a trench under the garden back up to your home.
 Alternatively, you could opt for the eco-friendly choice of solar panels which can be applied to the roof of the garden building or as panels set up in your garden.
 This would be something you would need to research and fully consider prior to starting your build.